abodeltae/Android-Session-Monitor/README.md

 For Activities you can just extend ***`MonitoredActivity`***

- Or if you wish you can just create an instance of  **`SessionHelper`** in your activity and pass onPause and onResume Events like this
+ Or if you wish you can create an instance of  **`SessionHelper`** in your activity and pass onPause and onResume Events like this
 ```java
 SessionHelper session=new SessionHelper(this);